syncfusion-content/xamarin-docs/Xamarin/SfChart/chartseries.md

 ## Vertical Chart

-Vertical chart is used to show the Cartesian series vertically, which helps to view the data in different perceptive.
+Vertical chart is used to show the [`CartesianSeries`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CartesianSeries.html) vertically, which helps to view the data in different perceptive.

 {% tabs %}